openvstorage/docker-tools/hyperconverged/README.md

 Of course, we also plan to publish this image to allow docker to pull it automatically for you.

 # Using the image

+(tip: more detailed info in the wiki on https://github.com/openvstorage/docker-tools/wiki/Taking-the-dockerised-hyperconverged-setup-for-a-testrun)

 First download _weave_ to enable networking between docker containers running on different hosts.
 ```